 To help you manage your time in advance of the Combined Qualifying Test date, please be advised that the Combined Qualifying Test will consist of 2 parts and each part will last a maximum of 40 minutes.
 You will be able to take a break between part 1 and part 2.

 If you have advised us that you require a reasonable adjustment for the test, you will be contacted separately with details of your individual test time allocation.
 Please refer to this information when taking the test.

 Shortlisted candidates will be notified of their progression to the next stage for each of the judicial roles they have chosen to apply for.
 The selection exercise for each role will then be run separately and candidates should be aware that the timings for each selection exercise will vary.

-This flowchart shows the expected timings for these exercises, the selection day dates are provisional as they will be dependent on the emerging COVID-19 (Coronavirus) situation and government guidance.
+Our Combined Qualifying Test selection exercise timeline shows the next steps, the selection day dates are provisional as they will be dependent on the emerging COVID-19 (Coronavirus) situation and government guidance.
 We have arrangements in place which allow the online stages of this JAC selection exercise to go ahead as planned.